blawson69/LootGenerator/README.md

 ```

 ## --list
-Displays a list of all generated Treasure Collections that have not been completely distributed.
+Displays a list of all generated Treasure Collections that have not been completely distributed (see [above](#distributing-loot)).
 The list provides a link to re-display the distribution dialog for that Treasure Collection and a link to delete the Treasure Collection in case you have otherwise manually distributed the treasure.

 ```
 !loot --list